How To Stay Sober On New Year’s Eve

 Check In With Yourself

 Parties can be stressful.
 If you do go out, find time to check in with yourself regularly throughout the night.
-How are you feeling?
-Are you physically comfortable?
-Are you having a good time?
+Keep in mind your comfort level, how you’re feeling, and whether you’re actually having a good time.

 If not, consider leaving early.
 People tend to be more likely to slip when they’re feeling anxious, sad, overwhelmed, or uncomfortable.